 When an ant bites, it injects an acidic liquid into the skin of the person which causes burning pain.
 The sting of an ant contains an acid called formic acid.
 The effect of the acid can be neutralised by rubbing a mild base like baking soda solution (sodium hydrogen carbonate) or calamine solution.
 Calamine solution contains a base called zinc carbonate.
 Thus, being a base, baking soda solution or calamine solution neutralises the acidic liquid injected by the ant and cancels its effect.

-The soil may be acidic or basic naturally.
-The plants do not grow well, if the soil at a place is too acidic or too basic.
+The soil may be acidic or basic in nature.
+The plants do not grow well if the soil at a place is too acidic or too basic.
 Excessive use of chemical fertilisers makes the soil acidic.
 When the soil is too acidic, it is treated with bases like quicklime (calcium oxide) or slaked lime (calcium hydroxide).
 These bases neutralise the excess acid present in the soil and reduce its acidic nature.
 If the soil is basic, organic matter called manure or compost is added to it.
-The organic matter releases acids which neutralise the excess bases present in the soil and reduce its basic nature.
+The organic matter releases acids that neutralise the excess bases present in the soil and reduce its basic nature.

 The waste substances discharged by many factories contain acids.
 If these factory wastes are allowed to flow into the water bodies (like rivers, ponds, lakes, etc), then the acid present in them will kill fish and other organisms which live in the water bodies.
 The factory wastes are therefore neutralised by adding basic substances before discharging them into water bodies.

 CBSE Notes for Class 7 Science Free Download for All Chapters

 |CBSE Class 7 Science Study Notes||CBSE Class 7 Science Study Notes|

 |Nutrition in Plants Class 7 Notes Chapter 1||Respiration in Organisms Class 7 Notes Chapter 10|